RareSkills/blog/eip-2930-optional-access-list-ethereum/eip-2930-optional-access-list-ethereum.md

 ## Conclusion

-EIP-2930 Ethereum access list transactions are a quick way to save up to 200 gas per storage slot when the address and storage slot of a cross contract call can be predicted.
+EIP-2930 Ethereum access list transactions are a quick way to save up to 200 gas per storage slot when the address and storage slot of a cross-contract call can be predicted.
 It should not be used when no cross-contract calls are made or when the address and storage slot pair is not deterministic.

 ### Learn more